 Size & Growth

-Lomandra are hardy evergreen plants with slender, flat, strappy green leaves, dense and deep root systems, and clumping growth habit.
+Lomandra is a hardy evergreen plant with slender, flat, strappy green leaves, dense and deep root systems, and clumping growth habits.

 Most species of these grass-like plants grow up to the height and width of about 3’ feet.